The Closest Asteroid Flyby Ever: Should We Be Worried?

 NASA (the National Aeronautics and Space Administration in America) defines asteroids as relatively small, inactive rocky bodies orbiting the Sun.
 If parts of asteroids break off from their main body and enter the atmosphere of the Earth (known as meteors), because of the velocity they travel with, and the resistance they experience in the atmosphere, they burn up, forming what we recognise as shooting stars in the sky.

 Was this asteroid dangerous?
 Not particularly.
-Objects large enough to cause Involving or causing sudden great damage or suffering. damage to the level of destroying civilizations only come by once every few million years.
-Space rocks which are about 25 meters (about 82 feet) in diameter will most likely burn up as they enter Earth’s atmosphere, causing little or no damage.
+Objects large enough to cause catastrophic damage to the level of destroying civilizations only come by once every few million years.
+Space rocks that are about 25 meters (about 82 feet) in diameter will most likely burn up as they enter Earth’s atmosphere, causing little or no damage.

 Scientists have said that they did not expect the arrival of this asteroid.
 The reason for this is that 2020 QG came from the direction of the Sun.
 The telescopes used by scientists to observe these asteroids can best detect them in the dark of the night sky, making it extremely difficult to detect asteroids and other objects coming from the direction of the Sun.